Jenyus-Org/graphql-utils/docs/docs/recipes/field-maps.md

 ---
-title: Retrieving A Field Map Of The Query
+title: Working With Field Maps
 ---

 **Field Maps** are one of the most essential pieces of **GraphQL-Utils**.
 They are a parsed version of the GraphQL AST simplified to take fragments into account as well as remove the extra data we aren't interested in.